jianyaojin/NebulaLE/README.md

 - Electron termination events

 Also included is a complementary script which processes the trajectories output data and plots them using matplotlib.
 The matplotlib plot is very slow since there are a lot of edges.

+### Update 20-05-2025

+Added functionality to track termination events (output from Nebula + analyze_trajectories.py).
+Termination events have no child edges and so have both ce1 and ce2 equal to -999 (placeholder value, may change).